 ‘Clever little Potter thought he’d escaped.’
 Bellatrix danced out of the empty shaft with a giggle.
 ‘But you’ll have to do more than that to beat me, only the Dark Lord ever beats me.’

-‘No more games, Bella,’ Malfoy hissed.
-He pressed his leather-gloved fingertips against the ruined side of his face.
+‘No more games, Bella,’ Malfoy hissed, pressing his leather-gloved fingertips against the ruined side of his face.

-Sirius hurled himself into Malfoy, driving his fist into Malfoy’s wounded ribs, then hammering his elbow into the burnt half of Malfoy’s face.
+Sirius hurled himself at Malfoy, driving a fist into his wounded ribs and hammering an elbow into the burnt half of his face.
 Malfoy’s wand snapped beneath them as they rolled across the floor.

 ‘I guess I’ll play with cousin Sirius later.’
-Bella watched them wrestle across the floor.
+Bella watched them wrestle on the floor.
 ‘It will be fun!
-Sirius is good enough not to be boring.’
+Sirius is good, he won’t be boring.’

 You won’t touch him or anyone else.

-Harry slashed his wand across his chest.
-The faint form of the basilisk lunged, tearing the floor apart as it swept across the atrium.
+Harry slashed his wand forward.
+The faint form of the basilisk lunged, tearing the floor apart as it swept through the atrium.

 Her spell dissipated and she flung herself across the floor with a squeak of surprise.
-The basilisk hammered into the lift entrance, obliterating the golden gates and the wall.
+The basilisk hammered into the lift entrance, obliterating the golden gates and the wall behind.
 Masonry and metal showered Sirius and Malfoy as they grappled across the floor.

-‘Potter knows how to play,’ Bellatrix breathed.
-A little shudder rippled through her and purple light danced in her eyes, then her wand streaked up and an array of coloured curses sliced through the air.
+‘Potter knows how to play,’ Bellatrix breathed, a little shudder rippling through her and purple light dancing in her eyes.
+Her wand streaked up and an array of coloured curses sliced through the air.

-Harry flicked them away, sending them curving back towards her as they spiralled around one another in the centre of the atrium.
+Harry flicked them away, sending them curving back toward her as they spiralled around one another in the centre of the atrium.

 Sirius drove his fist into Malfoy’s face over and over.
 ‘You.
 Worthless.
 Fuck.’
 He lifted Malfoy’s head and smashed it against the floor.
 ‘Cissy.
 Deserved.
 Better!’